Washington vs. Colorado NCAA Football Odds, Plays and Insights | November 20, 2021

 Colorado Stats and Trends

-- Colorado's games this season have gone over the point total four times in nine opportunities (44.4%).
+- Colorado's games this year have gone over the point total four times in nine opportunities (44.4%).

-- Colorado is 3-0 against the spread and 3-1 overall when the team scores more than 21.2 points.
+- Colorado is 3-0 against the spread and 3-1 overall in games when it records more than 21.2 points.

-- This season the Buffaloes have seven turnovers, nine fewer than the Huskies have takeaways (16).
+- This year the Buffaloes have seven turnovers, nine fewer than the Huskies have takeaways (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.